 medium of other European languages, Mandarin, and also Arabic.

-of IHXEN I-statements in either silent inner inquiry/contemplation or in conversation with another, has
+honest IHXEN I-statements in either silent inner inquiry/contemplation or in conversation with

-now been going on in Authentix Coaches’ practice for a decade and a half.
-It has consistently shown
+another, has now been going on in Authentix Coaches’ practice for a decade and a half.
+It has

-that a person becomes, through practising articulation of IHXENs in moments of anxiety, enthusiasm or
+consistently shown that a person becomes, through practising articulation of IHXENs in moments of

-other emotion/moods (including anger or frustration), more presently conscious -- with the
+anxiety, enthusiasm or other emotion/moods (including anger/frustration), more presently conscious --

-consequence that he or she is able to augment his or her ability to own the energy then imminent of
+with the consequence that he or she is able to augment his or her ability to own the energy then

-expression.
-He or she is then empowered to choose to transform it from a reaction, in which no
+imminent of expression.
+He or she is then empowered to choose to transform it from a reaction, in

-thinking is added, to a reply or even a response, in which at least some thinking is deliberately added.
+which no thinking has been added, to a reply -- or even a response in which at least some growth in

 The retired Head of Clinical Psychology at the Columbia United States' Veterans Hospital Bob Scott,